Names of Macau: Chinese names

 While Ou3 Mun2 is the traditional Cantonese name of the place, it is common among the Cantonese-speaking to use the Portuguese-derived name 馬交 Maa5 Gaau1 [ma̬ː káːu].

 Duality in English

 Two spellings of the name exist in English: "Macao", derived from the original Portuguese spelling; and "Macau", derived from the current orthography.
-Since the transfer of sovereignty over Macau in 1999, the government of Macau considers both "Macau" and "Macao" to be acceptable spellings of the name in English language publications, but the former was more widely used across English-speaking world, especially in the United States and Australia.
-While the latter was more widely used in the United Kingdom, especially in government documents.
-Meanwhile, the spelling was mixed in Canada.

 Dualism is visible in many English language government publications and documents, sometimes even within the same paragraph.
 For example, the spelling "Macao" appears on the local government's English language emblem as seen at its web portal and also at the official website of the Macao Government Tourism Office.
 Similarly, "Macao" is used on the Macau Special Administrative Region passport, but the government's official explanatory note on the passport spells it as "Macau".
 As of 2014 most English-language books use "Macau".

 Official and diplomatic status

 There are two official versions of the Basic Law of Macau, one in Chinese and one in Portuguese.
 According to articles 136 and 137 of the Basic Law the place may represent itself as "中國澳門" or "Macau, China".
 The two names are specified in the versions of their respective languages only and not vice versa.
 The "unofficial" English translations from Government Printing Bureau and University of Macau adopt the "Macao" spelling throughout.

 After the 1999 resumption of sovereignty the central government of China announced that Macao would be the spelling in English.
 The Macau authorities issued an internal circular on the matter since when government publications in English use the spelling Macao.
 Less commonly used is the pinyin transcription of 澳門 Aòmén, but its usage is not used officially.
 The decision not to adopt pinyin names after the handover to China appears to be consistent with the usual PRC policy of respecting the local linguistic traditions in the romanized version of names, as in other non-pinyin names like Lhasa, Ürümqi or Hohhot, for example.
 The preference for "Macao" may be explained by a similarity to 馬交 Mǎjiāo, in particular the pinyin pronunciation of "ao" is approximately as in cow; the a is much more audible than the o.

 Notwithstanding the official Basic Law of Macau requirement to use "Macau, China", Macau participates in international organisations and international sport events like World Trade Organization and International Monetary Fund meetings and East Asian Games as "Macao, China".

 "Macao" is also the designated name of the ISO 3166-1 country code MO, and of the top-level domain .mo.